- This article is filed under:

 There may be a suitable medium for manufacturers who require the visual acuity of human inspectors but desire the benefits of automation.
-Imaging photometers, (CCD-based cameras designed to measure light intensity and luminance as it is perceived by the human eye), can be combined with production sequencing software and adapted to a wide range of complex inspection tasks.
+Imaging photometers, (scientific-grade cameras designed to measure light intensity and luminance as it is perceived by the human eye), can be combined with production sequencing software and adapted to a wide range of complex inspection tasks.
 These cameras feature high resolution and broad dynamic range that enables precision inspection in applications where standard machine vision solutions often fall short.
 The five indicators outlined in this paper are intended to help readers understand the capabilities of a photometry-based imaging solution and its suitability for advanced inspection applications.

 The Limitations of Standard Machine Vision